Last updated on 1 February 2021

 Screen regularly even if you feel well

 Currently, the most reliable screening tool for breast cancer is the mammogram.
-Mammography can detect tiny lumps of early cancer in the breasts before you or your doctor can feel them by hand.
+Mammography can detect tiny lumps or traces of early cancer in the breasts before you or your doctor can feel them by hand.
 That is also why the Singapore Health Promotion Board (HPB) recommends that women above the age of 50 go for mammograms regularly, even if they feel well.
-You can use your health insurance, such as an Integrated Shield Plan*, to cover the costs for your mammogram.
+You can use your health insurance, such as an Integrated Shield Plan, to cover the costs for your mammogram.

 How mammography is done